Things to do

 - Visit the birthplace of wireless communications at Marconi National Historic Site.

 - At the Membertou Heritage Park learn about the culture and history that the Mi’kmaq of Membertou maintain to this day.

 - Take a ghost tour … if you dare... and learn about the ghosts & legends of historic Sydney.
 Costumed guides take you through haunted heritage homes and graveyards, enthralling you with stories of ghostly residents.
 Skeletons in the cellar, bodies under the floorboards, tales of ghostly visions, and the location of a triple execution - this is just a sample of the spooky stories of Old Sydney that await you!

 - Cape Breton Fossil Centre - Sydney Mines is one of eight important fossil sites in Nova Scotia and home to a fossil forest.
 Guided tours of the Cape Breton Fossil Centre are offered daily; guided tours of the nearby fossil cliffs, where visitors can walk the beach and find fossils to be identified by the on-site geologist, are available twice per week.

-From late August through September witness one of the wonders of nature, the hills are ablaze with a palate of colours,every corner will keep your jaw gaping and eyes wide open, every morning the landscape changes with a wash of Autumnal beauty.
+From late September to early October witness one of the wonders of nature, the hills are ablaze with a palate of colours,every corner will keep your jaw gaping and eyes wide open, every morning the landscape changes with a wash of Autumnal beauty.